AdamEssenmacher/MemoryToolkit.Maui/README.md

 - `DisconnectHandlers`: call MAUI's built-in handler disconnection path.
 This is the V2 default.
 - `Compartmentalize`: clear binding contexts, parent/content references, logical children, and resources before disconnecting handlers.

-Prefer `DisconnectHandlers` first on MAUI 10.
+MAUI 9+ already disconnects handlers automatically in common cases, such as back navigation, and exposes `DisconnectHandlers()` for explicit cleanup.
+MemoryToolkit.Maui keeps `DisconnectHandlers` as the default because it gives the toolkit a low-destruction cleanup action when its lifecycle inference says a view is done.
 Use `Compartmentalize` when you are validating leak propagation or need fault containment.

 ## Temporarily Unloaded NavigationPages
 There are a few common-enough scenarios where you'll expect a `NavigationPage` to be unloaded only temporarily.
 For example, calling `Browser.OpenAsync(..)`.
 In these cases, you can temporarily set the 'Suppress' properties on the `NavigationPage` itself, which will cause all behaviors within the page to be ignored.
 Here's an example handler method: